Best External Battery Packs & Portable Chargers: An In-Depth Review

 Evaluating your next portable battery charger isn’t rocket science.
 We looked at charging times, charging speed, charging capacity (mAh), weight, durability, water-resistance, multi-functionality (is the battery charger also a flashlight, for instance), and of course price to bring you our comprehensive list of the best external battery chargers for your next off the grid adventure.
-Get amped (see what I did there?).

-Luggage with Built in Battery Packs
+Luggage with Built-in Battery Packs

 On the surface this does seem smart, doesn’t it?
-Especially if you’ve ever spent your airport layover jockeying for a position at the one plug in your terminal instead of sipping a bloody mary at the airport bar.
+Especially if you’ve ever spent your airport layover jockeying for a position at the one plugin at your terminal instead of sipping a bloody mary at the airport bar.
 The ease and convenience of a piece of carry on luggage that is also your juice box is alluring.
-Until you actually think about it.

 Here’s the thing: When a piece of luggage tries to do too many things, it ends up doing nothing well.
 Choose the best possible luggage for urban travel (because that’s what you’re doing) and then choose the best possible battery pack for your needs and budget.
 No need to spend a fortune.
 Then, upgrade when it makes sense.

-Now that we’ve agreed not to buy smart luggage, here are the best options:
+Now that we’ve agreed not to buy smart luggage, here are the best options.

 The Best External Battery Packs